NVIDIA/deepops/docs/deepops/proxy-k8s-cluster.md

 The presence of values in the config file directs the `scripts/setup.sh` script to use its environment variables to download/install software.
 It will also update the `config/group_vars/all.yml` so that the ansible playbooks will also use proxies.

-_Its important to note that docker will also be configued to use the proxy to download containers._
+_Its important to note that docker will also be configured to use the proxy to download containers._

 ### Using Kubernetes